valasek/timesheet/server/documentation/documentation.md

 # Backup & Restore

-All data can be downloaded locally as a zip file including csv files.
+All data can be downloaded locally in CSV format.
-Files can be modified and imported back.
-This action will replace all existing data.
+CSV files can be modified and imported back.
+Import will delete and replace all existing data.

 ![Backup & Restore](./backup_restore.png?raw=true "Backup & Restore")